Mary Seymour

-Mary Seymour (30 August 1548 – c.
-1550), born at her father’s country seat, Sudeley Castle in Gloucestershire, was the only daughter of Thomas Seymour, 1st Baron Seymour of Sudeley, and Catherine Parr, widow of Henry VIII of England.
-Although Catherine was married four times, Mary was her only child.
-Complications from Mary's birth would claim the life of her mother on 5 September 1548, and her father was executed less than a year later for treason against Edward VI.
+Mary Seymour (born 30 August 1548, date of death unknown) was the only daughter of Thomas Seymour, 1st Baron Seymour of Sudeley (brother of Jane Seymour, third wife of Henry VIII), and the dowager queen, Catherine Parr, widow of Henry VIII.
+Although Catherine was married four times, Mary was her only child, born at her father's country seat, Sudeley Castle in Gloucestershire.
+Complications from Mary's birth would claim the life of her mother on 5 September 1548, and her father was executed less than a year later for treason against her cousin Edward VI.